- Application Deadline:March 1, November 1

 Like all Social Science profiles, the Law, Society and Justice Profile leads to a DEC in Social Science, which qualifies you for most any university program in the social sciences or humanities.

-The Law, Society and Justice Profile is designed for students interested in pursuing university studies in Law and Political Science.
-Following university, graduates may pursue careers in law, policy analysis, government relations, journalism and politics.
+The Law, Society and Justice Profile is designed for students interested in pursuing university studies in Law, Political Science, Social Science and History.

 What else you should know?

-You will have the opportunity to visit judicial institutions such as the Supreme Court of Canada and Quebec’s National Assembly and meet involved guest speakers.
+You will have the opportunity to visit institutions such as the Supreme Court of Canada, Houses of Parliament and Quebec’s National Assembly.
+MPs, MNAs and lawyers often

 While the Law, Society and Justice Profile provides an excellent foundation for studying law at the university level, acceptance into law school is not guaranteed.
 Most law schools in Canada require a bachelor’s degree to apply.